 How do you shred the leaves?

 If you have a mulching mower, just elevate the deck to the highest setting and mow, allowing the leaf bits to remain on the grass.
 You can also use a traditional mower by simply running over the lawn twice in perpendicular directions.
-Although the shredded leaves will be visible for a few days, they eventually will settle into the turf and provide protection and food for your grass this winter.
+Although the shredded leaves will be visible for a few days, they eventually will settle into the grass and provide protection and food for your lawn this winter.

 If you have a large volume of leaves, you might opt to bag them every other time you mow and use the collected shreds to mulch in flowerbeds and around the base of trees and shrubs.